UPatras-ANeMoS/UPAT_Delta_Robot/README.md

 In this repository, you can find all instructions, drivers and simulations for the UPAT Delta Robot.<br>
-  -Instructions can be found in the "" pdf,<br>
+  -Instructions can be found in the "Design and control of an open-source  long-reach Delta-robot for attachment to an Unmanned Aerial Vehicle" pdf,<br>
   -Drivers are located in the ROS_codes folder and
   -Simulations are located in the Gazebo_codes folder.